stefanopog/node-red-contrib-wws/README.md

 ## Get Person(s)
   * This node provides a tool to easily retrieve all the details for a set of people.
   * The set of people can be specified as a set of comma separated **email addresses** or "**IDs**"
+  * It can retrieve information **about Me**, i.e. the identity under which the node is executed.

 ## Get Focus
   * This node provides a tool to easily invoke the **Focus API** to retrieve inforrmations about the Focuses that the system assigned to a given message.